Inovio Pharmaceuticals (INO) Received its Third Buy in a Row

-After H.C.
-Wainwright and Stifel Nicolaus gave Inovio Pharmaceuticals (NASDAQ: INO) a Buy rating last month, the company received another Buy, this time from Maxim Group.
-Analyst Jason McCarthy assigned a Buy rating to Inovio Pharmaceuticals today and set a price target of $12.00.
-The company’s shares closed last Monday at $8.18.
+After Maxim Group and Stifel Nicolaus gave Inovio Pharmaceuticals (NASDAQ: INO) a Buy rating last month, the company received another Buy, this time from H.C.
+Wainwright.
+Analyst Ram Selvaraju reiterated a Buy rating on Inovio Pharmaceuticals today and set a price target of $13.00.
+The company’s shares closed last Monday at $8.02.

-According to TipRanks.com, McCarthy ‘s ranking currently consits of no stars on a 0-5 ranking scale, with an average return of -17.3% and a 26.0% success rate.
-McCarthy covers the Healthcare sector, focusing on stocks such as SELLAS Life Sciences Group, Hancock Jaffe Laboratories, and Actinium Pharmaceuticals.
+According to TipRanks.com, Selvaraju is ranked 0 out of 5 stars with an average return of -7.9% and a 23.6% success rate.
+Selvaraju covers the Healthcare sector, focusing on stocks such as Taro Pharmaceutical Industries, Biospecifics Technologies, and Springworks Therapeutics.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Inovio Pharmaceuticals with a $10.00 average price target, representing a 37.6% upside.
-In a report issued on March 13, H.C.
-Wainwright also reiterated a Buy rating on the stock with a $13.00 price target.
+Currently, the analyst consensus on Inovio Pharmaceuticals is a Moderate Buy with an average price target of $10.00, implying an 8.7% upside from current levels.
+In a report issued on March 27, Maxim Group also assigned a Buy rating to the stock with a $12.00 price target.

 See today’s analyst top recommended stocks >>